salzberg-lab/BalrogCPP/README.md

     balrog --help

-## Compile Balrog from source (HIGHLY RECOMMENDED for now for speed)
+## Compile Balrog from source
+Building from source allows balrog to use LibTorch (the C++ API of PyTorch), thereby eliminating the requirement for Python and PyTorch.

 ### Install MMseqs2
 Balrog depends on MMseqs2 at runtime to help reduce false positive gene predictions.
 Fortunately, MMseqs2 is well supported on both Linux and MacOS.
 Detailed installation instructions for MMseqs2 can be found on the MMseqs2 GitHub [here](https://github.com/soedinglab/MMseqs2#installation)